mlhynfield/mlhynfield.github.io/index.md

 *[Virtual Service Operations](https://www.vso-inc.com){:target="_blank"},*
 *Remote*: July 2021 - Present

+- Worked with a customer-facing team to deploy, monitor, and manage a large scale asset management application on RedHat OpenShift Kubernetes Service in production and non-production environments through cross-region management clusters onto regional workload clusters using tools such as GitLab and GitHub, Tekton, Terraform, Nexus and Sonarqube, Prometheus and Grafana, and Sysdig and LogDNA
-- Designed and troubleshot Kubernetes deployments via Elastic Kubernetes Service and Azure Kubernetes Service for core business applications
+- Designed and implemented Kubernetes deployments via Elastic Kubernetes Service and Azure Kubernetes Service for core business applications and created GitHub Actions CI-CD pipelines for production and non-production environments
+- Exercised and taught Git security best practices including SSH authentication, GPG commit signing, branch versioning, and main/master branch protection
-- Automated processes for managed services using Python including OpsRamp and Jira REST API and data handling
+- Automated processes for managed services using Python, OpsRamp and Jira REST API and data handling
 - Mentored System Admins in automation and best practices
 - Provided creative innovation and insight in internal DevOps meetings